ejpring/docker-centos-streams/centos7-base/README.md

 ### create Streams subsets automatically

-First, to create a Docker image for creating subsets of Streams, execute this script, which will run for about eight minutes with a fast network connection:
+First, to create a Docker image for creating subsets of Streams, execute this script, which will run for about nine minutes with a fast network connection:

     $HOME/git/docker-centos-streams/centos7-base/createDockerImage.sh